This can present problems, particularly if you try to bend down.

 - Make sure you use a surface at the correct height, e.g. waist height.

 - Changing mats are available which clip on to the top of your cot for an accessible surface at a good height.

 - Have a routine so your baby knows what you are going to do, when you need to do it.

 - You can do it on your lap using your elbow to pin your baby down.

-- Ask a friend to do it for you.
+- If you have a family member or friend visiting, ask them to do it for you.

 - If you are comfortable kneeling, you can use a table at kneeling level or use a low table with a changing mat.
 This will reduce the number of times you pick up your baby.

 - There are now mats available onto which you can strap your child to prevent them falling off (contact Disability, Pregnancy & Parenthood (DPP) for details).